data-lessons/library-webscraping-DEPRECATED/_episodes/04-lxml.md

 To use CSS selectors, the [cssselect](https://pypi.python.org/pypi/cssselect) package must also be installed.

-Both of these require a Python installation (Python 2.7, or Python 3.4 and higher; although our example code will focus on Python 3), and each library (requests and lxml and cssselect) needs to be installed as described in [Setup]({{page.root}}/Setup).
-If they are correctly installed, it should be possible to then write the following Python code without an error occurring:
+If all are correctly installed, it should be possible to then write the following Python code without an error occurring:

 ~~~
 >>> import requests